(Click here for It All Began With Wheat Gluten: Part I)

-Okay, apparently small talk was over.
+Apparently, small talk was over.
 We agreed on a Friday in the future.
-We met, we had a drink, actually I had two drinks – two pints of beer in fact — to kill the pain of our conversation which wasn’t an actual conversation but more my asking questions and Allan mumbling into his salad with his head bent over.
+We met, we had a drink, actually, I had two drinks – two pints of beer in fact — to kill the pain of our conversation which wasn’t an actual conversation but more me asking questions as Allan sat with his head bent over and mumbling into his salad.
 This must be the old of old, ornery, and obscene.
 Halfway through the date, I decided I would not be going out with him again.
-We didn’t have enough in common and whomever had shown up in my office a week and a half ago was not the same man who showed up for this date.
+We didn’t have enough in common and whoever had shown up in my office a week and a half ago was not the same man who showed up for this dinner.

 How to Get a Second Date

-The day after, I received a looong email from Allan, the length of which he has never written to me again in the last five years.
-He thanked me for the date, said what a nice time he’d had, and that he had stopped by the store to pick up a bag of wheat gluten and would I like him to drop it off at my office.
+The day after our drinks and dinner, I received a looong email from Allan, the length of which he has never written to me again in the last five years.
+He thanked me for the date, said what a nice time he’d had and that he had stopped by the store to pick up a bag of wheat gluten and would I like him to drop it off at my office.
 What is he talking about?
 Wheat gluten?
 Then finally, Oh my God he remembered …

 To keep him from dropping into my office again, I mentioned something in my response email about meeting up at an art function the following weekend.
 He could bring the coveted wheat gluten then.
-Now why I didn’t just say I’d pick up the wheat gluten from his office, I’ll never know.
+Now why I did not say I’d pick up the wheat gluten from his office, I do not remember.
 Except, as I started to recall bits and pieces of that first evening, I remembered a part of our conversation that stumbled into the area of ‘what do men want?’